embodied-computation-group/systole/source/index.rst

 Interfacing with PsychoPy
 -------------------------

-The ``Oximeter`` class can be used together with a stimuli presentation software to record cardiac activity during psychological experiments.
+The ``Oximeter`` class can be used together with a stimulus presentation software to record cardiac activity during psychological experiments.

 * The ``read()`` method

 will record for a predefined amount of time (specified by the ``duration`` parameter, in seconds).
-This is the easiest and most robust method, but it does not allow to execute other instructions in the meantime (serial mode).
+This 'serial mode' is the easiest and most robust method, but it does not allow the execution of other instructions in the meantime.

 .. code-block:: python